 “I almost kissed you at the end of the Beatles’ ‘Love, Love.
 Love.’”.”

 “Yeah, I felt it, too.
-Right place, right time.”
+Right time, right place.”

 “You’re so wise.
 But I know where we should be and what we must do right now,” he smiles and leads me to bed.

 Afterwards, with him sleeping in the tossed about sheets, I think about what makes us different from most people.
 I am so happy right now.
 People often say, ‘if I could stop time, this is the perfect moment in my life.’
 We know it’s perfect and hope it won’t ever end.
 Planning for the end dooms the entire enterprise.
 ‘Beam me up, Scotty.’

 The next morning, Robby, Mary, Jace and I go to Michael’s to clean up the equipment and do some jamming while talking about what happened.
 Each of us has a different point of view.
 Jace is amused by the girls wanting to fuck him by offering coke.
 I remember the whistling Robby did during ‘Free Bird.’
 We can set up a mic so he can be heard.
 Michael is just into his drumming.
 He asks us to go with him to see Buddy Rich at a gig in the Grove.

 “But he’s a jazz drummer,” I object.